cultfamily-on-github/decentralized-open-source-ai-supporting-the-cultdao/README.md

 ## Ideas
 Feel free to share feature ideas via [this form](https://github.com/cultfamily-on-github/cultmagazine-for-telegram/issues/new).

+## Models & Algorithms
+### Assumptions & Approaches
+Solution approaches which can be explicitly described by a programmer in an appropriate amount of time shall be defined as algorithms.

+Solution approaches which can not be explicitly described by a programmer in an appropriate amount of time shall be generated as a model leveraging AI / machine learning / deep learning / neural nets.

+This is why we use the model based approach for the Natural Language Processing Part e.g. for the [CULT Telegram Bot](https://t.me/cultmagazine_bot).

+The explicit algorithm approach would be very time consuming for programmers resp. for [training data](https://github.com/cultfamily-on-github/cultmagazine-for-telegram/blob/main/node-nlp-server/training-data.ts) maintainers when compared to the model based approach because by using the model based approach we make sure that the [CULT Telegram Bot](https://t.me/cultmagazine_bot) can easily tolerate typos and unusual wording in general.

+### Learning Opportunities
+If people are interested in contributing to this repository, they can explore, differentiate and apply [deep learning](https://www.youtube.com/watch?v=7sB052Pz0sQ) / reinforcement learning / supervised and unsupervised learning in order to improve assets like the [CULT Telegram Bot](https://t.me/cultmagazine_bot).

+For people who like learning with flash cards the [fancy flash cards web app](https://github.com/cultfamily-on-github/fancy-flash-cards/blob/master/README.md) might be cool.

 ## Programming
-To ensure people can easily reuse the assets we bring to the table, we ensure there is clear separation of concerns, high cohesion and loose coupling in our microservices architecture.
+To ensure people can easily reuse the assets we bring to the table, we foster clear separation of concerns, high cohesion and loose coupling in our microservices architecture.
 Improvement proposals via [Pull Requests](https://www.youtube.com/watch?v=8lGpZkjnkt4) are welcome.

 ### We love Open Source Programmers